Russia launches overnight drone attack on Odesa, injuring four people

 UK steps up as Europe pushes for coordinated messaging

-London has hosted European leaders — including France’s Emmanuel Macron, Germany’s Friedrich Merz, and Ukraine’s Volodymyr Zelenskyy — for talks aimed at aligning positions before a forthcoming U.S. discussion on Ukraine.
+London has hosted European leaders this week — including France’s Emmanuel Macron, Germany’s Friedrich Merz, and Ukraine’s Volodymyr Zelenskyy — for talks aimed at aligning positions before a forthcoming U.S. discussion on Ukraine.

 The meeting resulted in a call to tighten economic pressure on Russia and move forward with a joint European–Ukrainian peace proposal, which is expected to be reviewed by Washington in the coming weeks.
 Zelenskyy described the talks as “small progress,” though officials acknowledged that core issues — particularly occupied territory — remain unresolved.

-Meanwhile, EU members continue debating the use of frozen Russian assets, with several states backing the idea of a loan to Ukraine backed by future profits.
+Meanwhile, European Union members continue debating the use of frozen Russian assets, with several states backing the idea of a loan to Ukraine backed by future profits.
 Belgium has expressed hesitation, slowing the process.

 Despite the UK’s highly visible diplomatic push, Kavulich questioned whether London’s current influence matches its ambitions.